plone/training/mastering-plone/dexterity_3.rst

 Summary
 -------

-* You created a new content type to store inromation on sponsors
+* You created a new content type to store information on sponsors
 * You learned how to protect individual fields from being edited with permissions
 * Next you will learn how to display the sponsors at the bottom of every page